 As of March 1, 2022 AIK Bank became the owner of Sberbank Srbija a.d., Belgrade by acquiring 100% of shares of Sberbank Srbija a.d., Belgrade.
 The transaction was realized on the basis of a signed agreement on the acquisition of shares of Sberbank Srbija a.d., Belgrade concluded between the National Bank of Serbia and AIK Bank, after the initiation of the resolution procedure regarding Sberbank Srbija by National Bank of Serbia.
 Name of acquired entity was changed as of March 2, 2022 into Naša AIK Bank a.d., Belgrade.
-Naša AIK Banka a.d., Belgrade and AIK Banka a.d., Belgrade has been merged as of December 1, 2022.
+Naša AIK Banka a.d., Belgrade has been merged as of December 1, 2022.